 …pressed the aluminum foil to the top part of the Styrofoam cone, so it would be glued in place.
 Once the aluminum foil was glued to the Styrofoam cone, I started wrapping and crumbling the aluminum foil around the craft wire to give it a kind of gnome hat shape (as shown in the pictures below).

-And here is the little sneak peak for the feather tree before we move on to the final one.
+And here is the little sneak peak for the feathery whimsical Christmas tree before we move on to the final one.

 I know, I know…you are wondering how to make the two-way branched-out shape like my curtain rod finial had, right?
 Have no worries…I promised that you were covered, and so you are!
 Let’s follow the steps in below to get that two-way branched-out shape, then carry on with the third tree, shall we?

 First, you’ll need to cut 2 pieces of floral wire: one 18 inches long and one 12 inches long.
 If you want to make your shape smaller, then you can cut each piece proportionally shorter.